 I'm sitting in for my friend Sean Hannity.

-He's gonna be back Tuesday.
+He's going to be back Tuesday.

-Great holiday celebrations coming up from Memorial Day, and I want to thank our men and women that have served and continue to serve and defend our freedom, which is under attack around the globe.
+And I want to thank our men and women that have served and continue to serve and defend our freedom, which is under attack around the globe.

 Without them, we wouldn't have freedom.

-So for those of us that utilize the First Amendment to the United States Constitution, and the rest of the constitutional amendments for that matter, thank you.
+So for those of us that utilize the First Amendment to the United States Constitution and the rest of the constitutional amendments for that matter, thank you.

 Thank you for everything you're doing.